kubapok/cnlps-caiccaic/README.md

  6. If it turns out that the solutions submitted by two different teams have the same score, the team that submitted the solution earlier would be ranked higher.

  7. To be included in the final ranking, a team should provide a report describing their solution.
+The report has to be commited together with a submission as a cnlps-report.pdf file in root directory of submission repository.

  8. The report should conform to the requirements specified in the exemplary document provided at <https://github.com/kubapok/cnlps-caiccaic/blob/master/cnlps-report-example.pdf>.